A.

 Time zones

 Turkey is on Eastern European time (UTC +2).
-Turkish clocks are turned ahead one hour (UTC +3)
+Turkish clocks are turned ahead one hour (UTC +3) from the last Sunday in March to the last Sunday in September for daylight saving (summer) time.

 During this period Turkish time is